-Once you have installed Leadfeeder Tracker you should be able to see it 'fire' in the network tab of your browser.
-Use this article to do the basic checks for the script on the site.
+Once you have installed Leadfeeder Tracker, you should be able to see it 'fire' in the network tab of your browser.
+Use this article to do the necessary checks for the script on the site.

-If you know the script is on the site and you aren't seeing a '200' status as shown above Tracker may be blocked by a 'Content Security Policy'.
+If you know the script is on the site and you don't see a '200' status, as shown above, Tracker may be blocked by a 'Content Security Policy.'
 In the example below, you can see by searching for 'lftracker' has a status of (blocked:csp).

 Content Security Policies are set by your team, either manually or via a security tool.
 They are delivered as a header to all of your visitors' browsers whenever they visit your website.

 Having a Content Security Policy does not mean you can't use Leadfeeder Tracker!
-You will need to take a couple of extra steps to get it set up properly.
+You will need to take a couple of extra steps to get it set up correctly.